gBrendo/AulaGitHub/README.md

-# Este é um arquivo do curso Git e GitHub Devsuperior
+# Este é um arquivo do curso Git e GitHub DevSuperior

 Até a próxima!